A DIY full length mirror is cheap and easy to make and you can add your own design to make it truly unique!

 Next, I stained the frame with a mixed blend of Golden Pecan & Special Walnut.
 I did not let the stain sit for very long because I did not want the frame very dark.

 What do you think?
-I have been wanting to use shims to create a textured look for a while and I am loving the resolute.
+I am loving the results!
+I wanted to use shims to create a textured look for a long time and it was perfect for this project.

 Now for the cost breakdown: